 When I picked up this clock I realized that the person who worked on it was really just a tinkerer but it was attractive and the strike sounded great.
 I brought it home and knew that I had to learn a lot more about clock repair because it would occasionally stop for no apparent reason … More Smiths Enfield Mantel Clock

-I am continuing to work on my Dugena mantel clock with the Hermle movement.
-Everything seemed to go well after assembly but for an issue with the strike barrel.
-Was it serious problem or a fairly simple fix?
-It was the latter.
-Something was definitely amiss since the winding arbor was not engaging on the … More A Barrel of Fun
+I am continuing work on my Dugena mantel clock with a Hermle movement.
+Everything seemed to go well after re-assembly but the strike barrel.
+A serious problem or simple fix?
+The latter, thankfully.
+Something was definitely amiss since the winding arbor was not engaging on the mainspring.
+The spring was either broken or had not … More A Barrel of Fun – Dugena mantel clock issues